 Q1.
 Is Shopify MCP available for everyone?

-Currently, MCP is in a developer preview.
-This means it’s primarily available for developers and partners to build and test applications.
+MCP is currently in developer preview.
+This means it’s primarily available to developers and partners for building and testing applications.
 A general rollout for all merchants is expected to follow.

 Q2.
 How is MCP different from the regular Shopify API?